BBottoml/Prime-Now-Notifier/README.md

     `pip install .`

-(5) Create a .env file similar to `example.env`, add your Twilio keys and phone number.
+(5) Create a .env file similar to `example.env`, add your Twilio keys and phone numbers.

 (6)